rowlandcoping/hopes-and-dreams/TESTING.md

  - On submitting a duplicate comment on the view dream page the page was not redirected back to the same dream.
  - edit comment code on view dream page did not check for duplicate comments.
 It now does!
  - view dream page was not refocussing on comments after likes/dislikes, but now is.
 Also the logged in version of the page was not properly validated (I had previously validated the logged out version!)
+- edit comment code on dreamscape page did not check for duplicate comments.
+It now does!

 ### Bugs and Issues